-Alden Mason held a BFA and an MFA from the University of Washington, Seattle.
-He had his first solo exhibition in 1946 at Henry Art Gallery, and his work was shown extensively, including at Boise Art Museum, Boise, ID, Denver Art Museum, Denver, CO, Tacoma Art Museum, Tacoma, WA, Whatcom Museum, Bellingham, WA, and San Jose Museum of Art, San Jose, CA to name a few.
-His paintings are part of dozens of Museum and University collections including San Francisco Museum of Art, San Francisco, CA, Portland Art Museum, Portland, OR, Chicago Art Institute, Chicago, IL, and Bellevue Art Museum, Bellevue WA.
+Alden Mason earned BFA and MFA degrees from the University of Washington, Seattle.
+His first solo exhibition occured in 1946 at Henry Art Gallery, Seattle, WA.
+His work was shown extensively, including at Boise Art Museum, Boise, ID; Denver Art Museum, Denver, CO; Tacoma Art Museum, Tacoma, WA; Whatcom Museum, Bellingham, WA; and San Jose Museum of Art, San Jose, CA. His paintings are part of dozens of Museum and University collections including those of San Francisco Museum of Art, San Francisco, CA; Portland Art Museum, Portland, OR; Chicago Art Institute, Chicago, IL; and Bellevue Art Museum, Bellevue WA.

 Alden Mason passed away in February, 2013.
 He was 93.